-The student will meet with the Dean of Students.
-If the student participates with a Point University athletic program, the head coach &/or athletic director have the opportunity to attend the discipline meeting.
+The students will meet with the Assistant Vice President for Student Life and Athletics.
+If the student participates in a Point University athletic program, the head coach &/or athletic director have the opportunity to attend the discipline meeting.

-The student will be required to participate in a conference call to notify his or her parents or guardians regarding the results of the second positive test in the presence of the Dean of Students.
+The student will be required to participate in a conference call to notify his or her parents or guardians regarding the results of the second positive test in the presence of the Assistant Vice President for Student Life and Athletics.